HOTEL PENZANCE, CORNWALL

 AND WHEN I’M DOG TIRED?
 The hotel has 25 well-appointed rooms, ranging from Classic to Superior and many enjoy fabulous sea views.
 Complimentary H2K toiletries come as standard, alongside flatscreen TVs with Freeview and soft, fluffy bathrobes.
 If you’re lucky, you might even get a teddy bear to snuggle up to as well.

 We booked late and arrived after midnight so were greeted by the night porter, who showed us to our room.
 We stayed in a small double on the top floor, above, which was perfectly comfortable for our one-night stay.
-While Ernie would have no doubt preferred to be closer to the garden, navigating the stairs was not a problem for us – but it might be an issue for less mobile people travelling with a dog.
+While Ernie would have no doubt preferred to be closer to the garden, navigating the stairs was not a problem for us.
+It could, however, be an issue for less mobile people travelling with a dog.

 ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but you may well encounter other holidaying pups.
+No, but you may well encounter other holidaying pups during your stay – and there are lots of local friends to make, too.

 WHERE’S GOOD FOR WALKIES?
 There are lots of lovely walks in and around Penzance.
 A stroll around the harbour makes for a nice little leg-stretch but if you want to go further afield, seek out the South West Coast Path.
 Originally created by coastguards, the Path runs for more than 630 miles and takes in Somerset, Dorset and Devon – but the Cornwall section is particularly picturesque.